 Many autistic people advocate for taking a more active role in their own support services.
 A growing body of evidence shows that access to autistic peers can positively benefit an autistic person’s life.

 Medications cannot cure ASD.
-But certain prescription medications may alleviate some co-occurring symptoms, such as depression and anxiety.
+But certain prescription medications

 For some autistic people, getting a diagnosis of ASD in adulthood can provide relief, validation, and access to some support services for those who require them.
 For others, a diagnosis may not be necessary.